massyxf/YCoreText/README.md

 # YCoreText
-a simple code for coretext
+a simple code for coretext\n
 if it help you somewhere,please give me a star.